 13th (d.
 Ava Duverney)

 A documentary that is named after the thirteenth amendment of the US constitution, the movie explores how slavery was an economic system built for power and wealth, and in order to regain lost profits the government allowed the one flawed wording—“except as a punishment or crime”–which allowed slippery slopes of further servitude.
 In order to make money from a prison system, fear of African-Americans had to be generated.
-The film examines how incarceration is how it is today with most of the U.S. Presidents using methods of “War and Drugs” and “Law and Order” rhetoric that amps up the worlds largest incarceration ratings that we see today.
+The film examines how incarceration is how it is today with most of the U.S. Presidents using methods of “War on Drugs” and “Law and Order” rhetoric that amps up the worlds largest incarceration ratings that we see today.
 Filmmaker Ava Duvernay makes a passionate and thought-provoking documentary that includes interviews with Angela Davis, Van Jones, and Newt Gingrich who even admits the drug laws in the 80s and 90s were unfair.
-The documentary is very erudite, provocative and should be watched by every American.
+The documentary is very erudite, provocative, and it should be watched by every American.
 (Netflix)

 Blindspotting (d.
 Carlos López Estrada)